Atari 7800: Graphics

 Graphics are generated by the custom MARIA chip, which uses an approach common in contemporary arcade system boards and is different from other second and third generation consoles.
 Instead of a limited number of hardware sprites, MARIA treats everything as a sprite described in a series of display lists.
 Each display list contains pointers to graphics data and color and positioning information.

 MARIA supports a palette of 256 colors and graphics modes which are either 160 pixels wide or 320 pixels wide.
 While the 320 pixel modes theoretically enable the 7800 to create games at higher resolution than the 256 pixel wide graphics found in the Nintendo Entertainment System and Master System, the processing demands of MARIA result in most games using the 160 pixel mode.

 Each sprite can have from 1 to 12 colors, with 3 colors plus transparency being the most common.
 In this format, the sprite references one of 8 palettes, where each palette holds 3 colors.
 The background (visible when not covered by other objects) can also be assigned a color.
 In total, 25 colors can appear on a scan line.

 The graphics resolution, color palettes, and background color can be adjusted between scan lines.

 Sound

 The 7800 uses the TIA chip for two channel audio, the same chip used in the 1977 Atari VCS, and the sound is of the same quality as that system.
 To compensate, GCC's engineers allowed games to include a POKEY audio chip in the cartridge.
-Only two official releases from Atari do this: Ballblazer and Commando.
+Three official releases from Atari do this: Ballblazer, Commando, and Tiger-Heli.

-GCC planned to develop a more advanced sound chip, GUMBY, which could also be used in 7800 cartridges.
+GCC planned to develop a more advanced sound chip, Minnie (Based on GUMBY), which could also be used in 7800 cartridges.
 This project was cancelled when Atari was sold to Jack Tramiel.